hashicorp/nomad/e2e/terraform/README.md

 If you want to deploy the Enterprise build of a specific SHA, include `-var 'nomad_enterprise=true'`.

+If you want to bootstrap Nomad ACLs, include `-var 'nomad_acls=true'`.

+> Note: If you bootstrap ACLs you will see "No cluster leader" in the output
+> several times while the ACL bootstrap script polls the cluster to start and
+> and elect a leader.

 ## Profiles

 The `profile` field selects from a set of configuration files for Nomad,